sergiocollado/potpourri/Notes_on_linux.md

 5)
 If you want to know how much free memory you have in your hard disk, you have to use the commands:

--  **df** command (for disk free?): this will report how much free memory has the filesystem.
-You usually invoque `df -h` the -h flag stands for "human readable".
+-  **df** command (for disk filesystem): this will report how much free memory has the filesystem.
+You usually invoque `df -sh` the -h flag stands for "human readable", and the -s for summary

  - **du** command (stands for: disk usage): reports an estimation of the file space usage. is better to use it with the optinons -sh. -s for summary and -h for human readeble.